Jemeni11/Jemeni11/README.md

   - [Tales Trove](https://github.com/Jemeni11/Tales-Trove)

-    TalesTrove is a browser extension that allows users to easily save links to their favorite fictional stories and series.
-Built with Plasmo, React, Typescript, and TailwindCSS.
+     TalesTrove is a browser extension that allows users to easily save links to their favourite fictional stories and series.
+It supports FanFiction.net, Archive of Our Own, and several XenForo sites.
+It was built with Plasmo, React, Typescript, and TailwindCSS.

   - TerminalAlert